Amenability and Uniqueness for Groupoids Associated with Inverse Semigroups: Preliminaries

 Notice that in a Clifford semigroup, every element is $\mu$-related to an idempotent.
 At the other end of the spectrum are the inverse semigroups for which the $\mu$-class of any idempotent is trivial.
 We say that $S$ is {\it fundamental} if $\mu$ is the identity relation.
 Notice that the inverse semigroup $S/\mu$ is always fundamental, and its semilattice of idempotents is isomorphic to $E$.
 Thus every inverse semigroup is an extension of a Clifford semigroup by a fundamental inverse semigroup.

 There is a useful technique for constructing examples of fundamental inverse semigroups with a specified semilattice of idempotents.
-Given a semilattice $E$, we let $T_E \subseteq \mathcal{I}(E)$ denote the isomorphisms of principal order ideals in $E$.
-(See the definition of $\mathcal{I}(E)$ in the discussion of inverse semigroup actions below.)
+Given a semilattice $E$, we let $T_E$ denote the isomorphisms of principal order ideals in $E$.
 Then $T_E$ is a fundamental inverse semigroup, called the {\it Munn semigroup} of the semilattice $E$.
 Munn \cite{MunnFun} proved that every fundamental inverse semigroup with semilattice $E$ is isomorphic to a full inverse subsemigroup of $T_E$.

 Much of what we aim to do in this paper relies on groupoid techniques, so we present the necessary background here.
 Recall that a \emph{groupoid} consists of a set $G$ together with a set $G^{\scriptscriptstyle{(2)}} \subseteq G \times G$ (called \emph{composable pairs}), a map $(\gamma, \eta) \mapsto \gamma \eta$ from $G^{\scriptscriptstyle{(2)}} \to G$, and an involution $\gamma \mapsto \gamma^{-1}$ from $G \to G$ satisfying: \begin{enumerate} \item $\gamma (\eta \xi) = (\gamma \eta) \xi$ whenever $(\gamma, \eta), (\eta, \xi) \in G^{\scriptscriptstyle{(2)}}$; \item $\gamma^{-1} (\gamma \eta) = \eta$ and $(\gamma \eta) \eta^{-1} = \gamma$ for $(\gamma, \eta) \in \G^{\scriptscriptstyle{(2)}}$. \end{enumerate} Elements $u \in G$ satisfying $u = u^2 = u^{-1}$ are called \emph{units}, and the set of all units is denoted by $G^{\scriptscriptstyle{(0)}}$ and called the \emph{unit space} of $G$.
 There are always two continuous surjections $r, d : G \to G^{\scriptscriptstyle{(0)}}$, defined by